S. Sripal

 S. Sripal was an Indian police commissioner who was Director General of Police in Tamil Nadu.

 Early life

-Sripal, who was born of a devout and erudite Tamil Jain family from a village about 125 km south of Chennai, was known even during his childhood days for his talent in reciting from memory, Bakthamaram slogans, hundreds of verses from other Jaina Tamil works like Naladiar, Jeevaka Chinthamani etc., and for trotting to the temple daily, sitting erect, completely engrossed in the pujas with such devotion.
+He was born of a devout and erudite Tamil Jain family from a village about 125 km south of Chennai.

 After graduation in Economics from Loyola College, Chennai, Sripal entered the Indian Police Service in 1960 and rose from the rank of Assistant superintendent of Police to the top-most post of Director General of Police.

 Professional career

 Sripal was Assistant Superintendent of Police in the towns of Namakkal and Madurai, and Superintendent of Police in North Arcot district and Madurai district.
 He worked to end gang warfare in Kolli Hills, Kalrayan Hills and Madurai town and was involved in cases such as apprehending wire thieves in Salem district and a gang of murderers responsible for killing taxi drivers.
 Later, he moved into specialised fields such as CID.
 He served as Commissioner of Police in Chennai for over five years and was the Chief of Police in Tamil Nadu state between 1991–95.

 In recognition of his service, Sripal was awarded the Police medal and the President of India Police Medal.

 Sripal participated in the Asian Pacific Conference of Prison Administrators held at Delhi in 1989, where he spoke on “Penal Philosophy", and he represented India in the International Police Organization General Assembly meeting held in Rome in 1994.

 Sripal has written quite a few Tamil-language books, including: